nf-core/website/sites/docs/src/content/docs/usage/configuration/system_requirements.md

 ## System requirements

-nf-core pipelines are reproducible, portable, and scalable. nf-core pipelines are designed to work "out of the box".
+nf-core pipelines are reproducible, portable, and scalable, and are designed to work "out of the box".
 However, it is likely you will need to configure each pipeline to suit your data and system requirements.

 The following sections are common considerations for nf-core pipeline users.